gbazil/telnet/README.md

 #### Description

-Package telnet provides very simple interface for interacting with telnet devices.
+Package telnet provides very simple interface for interacting with telnet devices from golang's routines.